Kendall and Kylie: Gameplay

 In Kendall & Kylie, players aim to increase their popularity by gaining social media followers in order to become celebrities.
 Players can gain more followers by attending concerts, vlogging, party appearances, and going on dates.
 Actions taken during tasks and dates cost energy, which refills over time, but gain the player money and experience.
 High ratings on jobs and dates earn you more followers and increases your social media popularity.
 Players have full freedom to customize their appearance as the game is heavily driven on sharing looks by posting pictures on to a feed.
-The game app may be free to play, in game money and "K-gems", which can be used to buy "exclusive" clothing, houses, pets, ore refilling your energy can be purchased for a fee.
+The game app may be free to play, but in game money and "K-gems", which can be used to buy "exclusive" clothing, houses, pets, or refilling your energy can be purchased for a fee.

 Similarities and differences with Kim Kardashian: Hollywood

-Both Kendall & Kylie and Kim Kardashian: Hollywood were created by the game app developer GLU mobile.
+Both Kendall & Kylie and Kim Kardashian: Hollywood were created by the game app developer GLU Mobile.
 The premise of both of the apps are very similar in climbing the Hollywood social ladder and making a career based on who the player associates themselves with.
-Also the appearance of the two games are exactly the same having a 2-dimensional cartoon aesthetic making the two games look like they exist in the same world.
+Also, the appearance of the two games are exactly the same having a 2-dimensional cartoon aesthetic making the two games look like they exist in the same world.

-One of the major differences between the games is that the Kendall & Kylie app interface is to be played in portrait mode while Kim Kardashian: Hollywood is played in landscape mode.
+One of the major differences between the games is that the Kendall & Kylie app interface is to be played in portrait mode while, Kim Kardashian: Hollywood is played in landscape mode.
 Another major difference is the personal touch that Kendall and Kylie Jenner give to their fans through live action personal videos of themselves.